 - Local Government (Scotland) Act 1973

 - Local Government (Scotland) etc. Act 1994

 - Local Government in Scotland 2003

 - Regulation of Care (Scotland) Act 2001

 - Equality Act 2010

 - Human Rights Act 1998

 - UN Convention on the Rights of the Child

 - Children (Scotland) Act 1995

 - Mental Health (Care and Treatment) (Scotland) Act 2003

 - Adults with Incapacity (Scotland) Act 2000

 - Children and Young People Act 2014

 - Public Bodies (Joint Working) (Scotland) Act 2014

 - 24. Support the Chief Social Work Officer in the discharge of his or her specific functions.

 - 25. On a recommendation of North Ayrshire Integration Joint Board and subject to consultation with the Chief Finance Officer of the Integration Joint Board to enter into contracts for the supply of goods and materials, the execution of works and the provision of services where there is adequate provision in the estimates and in accordance with the Standing Orders for Contracts (which currently provides for letting of contracts by officers where the expenditure is less than £1m.) or the contract is let in terms of a framework agreement to which the Council or Integration Joint Board is a party.

-- 26. To lead the coordination of the Council's response to the Prevent strand of the CONTEST counter-terrorism strategy.

-Chief So ocial Work Officer Senior N ef Social Work Officer will be part of the Health and Social Care Partnershi Management Team.
-The duties of Chief Social Work Officer are as set out i 12D hereof will be undertaken by the Chief Officer so appointed.
+Chief Social Work Officer

+The duties of Chief Social Work Officer as set out in section 12D hereof will be undertaken by the Senior Manager, Justice Services.

+1 The management of the mental health officer function